Deep18501/AuthenticationSystem/README.md

-Install app-debug.apk to check out the android app
+download install.apk to check out the android app